AI4PEX/ESM-evaluation/README.md

 - Browse the available methods.
 - Follow the links to each submodule for setup and usage.
-- Ask the suggested contacts for access to submodules which are currently private.
+- Some submodules are kept private until method publication.
+We encourage you to ask for access to them by contacting the assosiated author.

 ## 📂 Available Methods